 No matter what your leadership style is, you’ve got to want to succeed in a challenging role.
 The desire to achieve something great and the ability to sustain that desire over a long period of time is a career maker.
 Status quo is not for leaders; the drive for excellence is.

 Things will never go as planned and will take twice as long as you expect.
 People will take longer to catch on to things than you anticipate.
 The ability to move things along when you can and understand when you can’t is a much-needed leadership talent.
 Patience, Grasshopper.

 Your leadership style may differ from your boss’s, but good leadership is always about authenticity.
 My career really took off when I stopped trying to act like a middle-aged white guy, and instead showed up as me.
 People can smell a fake, can see if you’re trying to be someone you’re not.
-Do you.
+Do you and be authentic.
 It allows your team to do the same, and diverse and inclusive teams have more commitment, creativity and fun than those where people are pretending to be someone they’re not.